 Before his upgrade, Raiden's HUD is visually the same as the one in MGS4.

 Sunny has a blue rose hair clip on the left side of her hair, the same side Naomi had placed the rose on during their cooking lesson in MGS4.
-Her attire also mirrors that of her mother Olga in MGS2.
+Her attire, a set of coveralls with the top pulled down, showing off a tank top, is identical (sans hat) to that of her mother Olga in the Tanker chapter of MGS2.

 Sunny's "this is a no smoking flight" is a nod to one of the mission briefings in MGS4.